-Supporting your partner with a cancer diagnosis
+Supporting your partner after they receive a cancer diagnosis

 How best to support your partner